1. If you are affected by flood and hold an eligible policy with us, please click here to submit your claim.

 1. How do I know whether my medical plan is subject to the interim measures?

-Only medical plans that are subject to rates revision effective from July 2024 and January 2025 as shown below will be impacted.
+Medical plans that are subject to rates revision as shown below will be impacted.

 • Health Protector